haifenghuang/magpie/misc/notepad++/README.md

 3. A user defined language window should open.
 Click the import button and navigate to the magpie.xml file and open it.

-4. You may need to re-open your .my files or restart notepad++ in order to see the highlighting changes.
+4. You may need to re-open your .mp files or restart notepad++ in order to see the highlighting changes.

 ## Limitation of the notepad++'s syntax highlight